nhayward/revpit/user/pages/02.editors/raquel-brown/bio.md

 ##### MSWL

-I’m looking for sincere characters that drag me into their world and make me feel what they're going through!
-Whether your cast is charming, broody, curious, bitter, playful, villainous, or anything in between, I want personality that bleeds through the page.
+I’m looking for sincere characters that drag me into their world!
+I want to FEEL, I want to BELIEVE!
+Whether your cast is charming, broody, curious, romantic, bitter, playful, villainous, or anything in between, I want personality that bleeds through the page.
 I’m super excited to work with **adult** or **young adult** stories in the following genres:
-* **Fantasy** — I’d love to see some non-Western fantasy, especially something on an epic scale, or with a new take on legendary creatures in a non-European world!
-Dragons, please?
-Do you have a new twist on a classic fantasy tale?
-How about a book with vampires, faeries, werewolves, or some witchcraft?
-(And I’m still looking for a paladin!)
-I love low fantasy and high fantasy equally, and would really enjoy a mashup with another genre.
-In keeping with what I said last year, I will not hold a grudge against a doorstopper—if a chonky book grabs me, it grabs me, and we’ll get that word count where it needs to be.
-I’m ready to adventure into a fun portal fantasy, an intriguing grimdark, or your take on a classic sword and sorcery.
-Swashbuckling, anyone?
-I would also be thrilled to see some romantasy!
-All spice levels are totally fine, for whatever genre you’re writing in.
-If you’re working on a LitRPG, please catapult it over.
-Send me dark fantasy stories with suspicious religious institutions!
-And—I’m going out on a limb here with this request—marionettes or homunculi.
+* **Fantasy** — Faeries, vampires, werewolves, witchcraft, knights, sorcery, castles, yes!
+May I have a quest and a horse, please?
+Or dragons?
+I’d love to see some non-Western fantasy, especially something with legendary creatures in a non-European world!
+I’m still searching for a paladin.
+(Will this finally be the year?
+Don’t make me write it myself!!)
+I love low fantasy and high fantasy equally, and really enjoy a genre mashup.
+I am trying to stick to something under 100K…but, as ever, if a chonky book grabs me, it grabs me, and we’ll get the word count where it needs to be.
+I’m ready for something new in the portal fantasy/isekai realm!
+Or inspirations from Greek mythology.
+I will set fireworks off for your nouveau classic sword and sorcery.
+And—of course—I would never forget romantasy or paranormal romance!
+Demons.
+Shifters.
+Rituals.
+I am foaming at the mouth.
+All spice levels are welcome, from a little sizzle to leaving the page in ashes, for whatever genre you’re writing in.
+If you’re working on a LitRPG, please trebuchet it my way.
+Always here for ominous religious institutions!
+My 2026 out-on-a-limb requests are for household deities (à la lares/hobgoblins/kobolds), pegasi or unicorns, and shield-maidens!
-* **Sci-Fi** — I want to see some first contact books!
-I’d love some stories featuring non-earthlings as main characters.
-I am still searching for some droids.
-(If your story has a robot who falls in love, I need you to send it asap.)
-I’m also open to time travel.
+* **Sci-Fi** — Non-earthlings as main characters!
+Sci-fi Western!
+(Horse-droid?)
+Give me some new time travel!
 Send me a sci-fi noir, a mashup sci-fi, a mystery on another planet, something on a far-off future Earth.
-Utopian sci-fi!
-Dark military sci-fi!
-I would especially love to see a take on a small-scale tale, really character driven and moody.
+Your take on a dark military sci-fi!
+I’m always ready for a small-scale tale, really character driven and moody.
 If you’re trying a genre blend, it would be awesome to have some cozy or romantic elements mixed in.
-(Missed connection: cozy alien invasion?)
-And, last but certainly not least, my eternal request for steampunk!
+(We now return to my regularly scheduled request for a cozy alien invasion.)
+And, last but certainly never ever least: my eternal request for steampunk!
-* **Horror** — Are you working on some medieval/historical horror?
+* **Horror** — Medieval/historical horror, please!
+(Ghost horse?
+Death rides a pale horse?)
 Horror with a side of romance?
 Send it to me!
-I want to see some possession horror, folk horror, religious horror, gothic horror, classic monster mashes, or classic horror remixes.
-(It sure would be a shame if that creepy old house you just moved into was haunted!)
-I neglected to mention cannibalism last year, so count me in if you’re doing something neat there.
-Ritualistic communion with the dead (!!!!!), creeping through a cave, camping, dripping teeth, dark forests, recognizing the beast inside yourself.
-Send me your ghosts and cold hands and dread.
+I want to see some possession horror, folk horror, religious horror, gothic horror.
+(Brotherhood-of-the-Wolf-style anything and everything.)
+I am still looking for cannibalism!
+And ritualistic communion with the dead (!!!!!), creeping through a cave, stuck inside a monster, dark forests, recognizing the beast inside yourself.
+Send me your spectres and cold bodies, regret and longing and refusal to pass on.

-I love diverse speculative worlds, epistolary novels, unreliable narrators, and genre mashups.
+I love diverse speculative worlds, extensive use of noncontemporary/nonstandard dialects, epistolary novels, unreliable narrators, and genre mashups.
+Fire horse.
+Something Sherlockian.
+Shifters.
 And as much as I’m a fan of big, serious stories, I also have a ton of fun with highly unserious mashups and small slice-of-life stories too!
 I really enjoy expanded speculative cultures and speculative religious institutions.
-I think there's a little room for romance within any story, and while I’m not very trope-focused, I appreciate the enemies-to-smooching pipeline across all genres.
+I think there’s a little room for romance within any story.
+I’m not particularly trope-focused, but I appreciate the enemies-to-smooching pipeline, and I’ve discovered there is a room in my heart for fated mates and instalove tales too.
 If there’s something not on this list, but you think I would dig it, send it!
 And if you have any questions, please let me know!

 **I am pickier about…**
 * Heists